 - The prevalence of diabetes in Europe is high and has increased rapidly over the last ten years, increasing by more than 50% in many countries.

-Please see below to access the 2012 report on European Cardiovascular Disease statistics.
+Please click here to access the 2017 report on European Cardiovascular Disease statistics.

-The European Heart Network agreed to include a section on the economic cost of cardiovascular diseases into the publication on European Cardiovascular Disease statistics.
-This part of the report was prepared by the Oxford University.
 The methodology used for collecting the economic cost data is outlined in a separate document.
-Please see below for the methodology on cost calculation.
+Please click here for the methodology on cost calculation.